 Numerical Python (NumPy) is a fundamental package for scientific computing in Python, including support for a powerful N-dimensional array object.
-NumPy allows you to perform complex mathematical operations and has been part of the ArcGIS software installation since 9.2.
+NumPy allows you to perform complex mathematical operations.
 For more information, see the NumPy website.

-Table and feature classes can be converted to and from NumPy arrays using functions in the data access (arcpy.da) module.
+You can convert table and feature classes to and from NumPy arrays using functions in the data access (arcpy.da) module.

 Create a structured NumPy array.